sgmurphy/wordpress-plugins/speedycache/readme.txt

 6. Expired Transient Options

 == Credits ==
-Forked from WP Fastest Cache [https://wordpress.org/plugins/wp-fastest-cache/](https://wordpress.org/plugins/wp-fastest-cache/)
+SpeedyCache version 1.1.9 and below was a forked software from WP Fastest Cache [https://wordpress.org/plugins/wp-fastest-cache/](https://wordpress.org/plugins/wp-fastest-cache/).
+SpeedyCache 1.2.0 is a new software written from scratch.

 == Frequently Asked Questions ==